-WY 2014 - WY 2020 Toxicity Summary
+WY 2014 - WY 2021 Toxicity Summary

-Toxicity results for WYs 2014 through WY 2020 are summarized in Table 6.2.
-Details of the WY 2014 to WY 2018 toxicity tests can be found in the Urban Creeks Monitoring Reports for each year (SMCWPPP 2018, SMCWPPP 2017, SMCWPPP 2016, SMCWPPP 2015).
-Details of the WY 2019 toxicity test results are compiled with prior years in the 2020 Integrated Monitoring Report (SMCWPPP 2020).
+Toxicity results for WYs 2014 through WY 2021 are summarized in Table 6.2.
+Details of the WY 2014 to WY 2018 toxicity tests can be found in the UCMR for each year (SMCWPPP 2019a, SMCWPPP 2018, SMCWPPP 2017, SMCWPPP 2016, SMCWPPP 2015).
+Details of the WY 2019 toxicity test results are compiled with prior years in the IMR (SMCWPPP 2020).
+WY 2020 toxicity results can be found in the previous year's UCMR (SMCWPPP 2021).

-During WY 2014 through WY 2020, there were three toxicity tests with sample results having toxicity relative to the laboratory control and a Percent Effect exceeding the MRP trigger threshold (see Section 6.2.3 for an explanation of MRP 1.0 and 2.0 triggers).
-All three of these tests with trigger exceedances were conducted in WY 2014 and WY 2015 for the growth (chronic) endpoint of H. azteca, a test that was not required by the MRP but was reported by the analytical laboratory.
+During WY 2014 through WY 2021, there were three toxicity tests with sample results having toxicity relative to the laboratory control and a Percent Effect exceeding the MRP trigger threshold (see Section 6.2.3 for an explanation of MRP 1.0 and 2.0 toxicity triggers).
+All three of these tests with trigger exceedances were conducted in WY 2014 and WY 2015 for the growth (chronic) endpoint of H. azteca, a test that was not required by the MRP but was reported by the analytical laboratory prior to WY 2016.
 With one exception, where the Percent Effect was below the MRP trigger threshold, the associated tests for the survival (acute) endpoint did not cause toxicity to H. azteca.
 H. azteca is known to be sensitive to pyrethroid pesticides and these pesticides are commonly detected in urban creek sediment samples throughout San Mateo County.
-Long-term monitoring of San Mateo Creek by the SPoT program suggests that pyrethroid concentrations in sediment have decreased since 2011/2012 (SMCWPPP 2019b), which may explain why no MRP 2.0 sediment samples were toxic to H. azteca.
+Long-term monitoring of San Mateo Creek by the SPoT program suggests that pyrethroid concentrations in sediment have decreased since 2011/2012 (SMCWPPP 2019b), which may explain why no MRP 2.0 sediment samples were acutely toxic to H. azteca.

-Overall, there were 18 test results that had significant toxicity, but with a Percent Effect that did not exceed the MRP trigger thresholds.
-A majority of these toxicity results were found in water samples and were associated with either C. dubia reproduction (six samples), a chronic toxicity endpoint, or H. azteca survival (six samples), an acute toxicity endpoint.
+Overall, there were 20 test results that had significant toxicity, but with a Percent Effect that did not exceed the MRP trigger threshold.
+A majority of these toxicity results were found in water samples and were associated with either C. dubia reproduction (seven samples), a chronic toxicity endpoint, or H. azteca survival (six samples), an acute toxicity endpoint.
 Five of the six water samples with toxicity to H. azteca were collected during wet season sampling events, suggesting that stormwater runoff is affecting H. azteca.
 The water samples with toxicity to C. dubia were more evenly dispersed between wet and dry season sampling events.